-With social media platforms growing, video editing has become more popular.
-But, how do you decide which software to use?
+With the growing social media platforms, video editing has become more popular.
+But, how do you decide which program to use?
 Today, we are looking into Adobe Premiere Pro and Corel VideoStudio Pro.
-How do both stand in 2021?
-The article covers Premiere Pro vs. VideoStudio Pro.
+How do both stand?
+The article covers Adobe Premiere Pro vs. VideoStudio Pro.

 - Learning: Tutorials and tricks to learn the tool

 - Editing: The primary workspace to edit videos

 - Color: Clip color adjustment

 - Audio: Audio tools to enhance and reduce noise.